 Downsides and risks

-› Not good for people who can't sit or stand upright for at least 30 minutes in the morning.
+› Not recommended for people who can't sit or stand upright for at least 30 minutes.

 › Can cause bad heartburn or stomach problems.